WW Maria Elena Indelicato

 and why

 Welcome to the WiRe Blog!
-WiRe – Women in Research is a Fellowship program for outstanding female postdocs at the University of Münster (International Office / Welcome Centre), Germany.
+WiRe – Women in Research is a Fellowship program for outstanding female postdocs at the University of Münster (International Office / Dep. for Researchers & Staff), Germany.
 On our blog you will find exciting insights into the (research) worlds of our fellows, learn more about how current research helps to solve pressing problems of our times, get inspired by our fellows and their experiences in the world of research and academia, and go on forays through Münster with us!

 Newest posts